IHE/RAD.IRA/input/pagecontent/volume-1.md

 The `DiagnosticReport-open` event includes both the `report` anchor context and associated contexts `patient` and `study`.
 Subsequent event(s) for this anchor context will only provide the `report` context.
 Therefore, it is up to the Subscriber to record internally the `patient` and `study` contexts associated with the `report` anchor context if that information is relevant to its business logic.

-#### 1:XX.4.1.9 Interruption and Resume Report Context
+#### 1:XX.4.1.9 Suspend and Resume Report Context

-Occasionally a report context may be _interrupted_ because of _suspension_, meaning that before an initial report context is closed, a driving application opens a subsequent report context.
+Occasionally a report context may be _suspended_, meaning that a driving application opens a subsequent report context without closing an initial report context.
 For example, a radiologist needs to suspend a report on a study in order to review an urgent study.

 The `Hub` switches the `Current Context` to the urgent study being opened.
 The `Hub` distributes the open event to all subscribers to keep them synchronized.
 The initial report context is still maintained by the `Hub` since it is not closed, but it is _suspended_ (i.e., not the `Current Context`).

 When the user finishes reviewing the urgent study, the report context of the urgent study is closed and all subscribers receive the close event.
-The `Hub` set the `Current Context` to *empty* after closing the `Current Context`.
+The `Hub` sets the `Current Context` to *empty* after closing the `Current Context`.

-The driving application sends a *new* open event for the _suspended_ report context to make it the new `Current Context`.
+The driving application sends a *new* open event for the _suspended_ report context to make it the `Current Context`.
 All subscribers receive the open event and resume to the _suspended_ report context.
 Alternatively the driving application could choose to open any other report context as appropriate.

 See [Use Case #3](volume-1.html#1xx423-use-case-3-interruption-and-resume-flow) for more details.

-#### 1:XX.4.1.10 Subscriber Local Context and Local State
+#### 1:XX.4.1.10 Resuming contexts: Subscriber Local Context and Local State

-Upon receiving an event from the `Hub`, a Subscriber processes it according to its business logic and maintains `local context`.
-This `local context` keeps track of received contexts and its status (open or close), as well as applicable associated contents.
+`Local context` and `local state` refers to the information specific to each Subscriber that it maintains locally for each report context in the session that it participates in.
+When resuming to a previous context, this information, if present, would enable the subscribing application to restore to the same state associated to the report context as before the suspension.

+`Local context` refers to the Subscriber's view / copy of the shared context maintained in the Hub.

-Furthermore, a Subscriber may maintain `local state` associated to a `local context`.
-This `local state` may keep track of application specific information, such as
+`Local state` refers to information related to a given context that is not replicated into the Hub This `local state` may keep track of application specific information, such as

 - layout of the viewports
 - image frames displayed in each viewport
 - any user activity (e.g. user selected the image frame in a viewport)

-Maintaining `local context` and `local state` enables the Subscriber to provide the following capabilities:

-- The Subscriber can detect if the received DiagnosticReport-open event is regarding a new report context or is re-opening a previously interrupted report context
-- In case the DiagnosticReport-open event is re-opening a previously interrupted report context,the Subscriber can resume the application state closely resemble to what was left before the interruption
+Upon receiving events from the `Hub`, a Subscriber maintains its `local context` according to its need. i.e. the Subscriber is not to maintained a full copy of the context that is in the Hub, since some parts of the context may not be relevant to the Subscriber activities.

-It is the responsibility of the Subscriber to manage its `local context` and `local state`.
-For example,
+It is up to the Subscriber to decide on implementation details, such as:

+- How much state that it can resume?
 - How long should open contexts be maintained?
 - How to detect if open contexts become stale?
 - How to handle stale contexts?